Last updated June 2021

 - Sunday between 6 AM and 10 AM

-- When agreed upon by both TTS personnel and customer, routine/preventative (server and database) maintenance can be done during a window other than one of those listed above.
+- When agreed upon by both TTS personnel and a server’s service or application owner, routine/preventative (server and database) maintenance can be done during a window other than one of those listed above.

 Note: As each round of maintenance is done, EIO personnel will document progress in Box under C:\...\Box\ES Patching\YYYY-Winter\ or C:\...\Box\ES Patching\YYYY-Summer\ where YYYY is the year when the then current patching was started.

 - OIS and EIO hold an initial meeting to review high level scans and/or any other information to consider during the imminent semi-annual patch cycle.

 - EIO management selects the current patch cycle’s Team Lead and patching team.